cleverberry/plantinguide/_posts/2020-09-07-vegetable-planting-guide.markdown

 date: 2020-09-07
 categories: plant
 tags:
-image: /assets/images/article-images/.jpg
+image: /assets/images/article-images/vegetable.jpg
-image2: /assets/images/article-images/.jpg
+image2: /assets/images/article-images/vegetable.jpg
 ---
 <h4>Pick the right location</h4>
 <p>Picking a garden area for your garden is key.
-A below-average area can bringabout careless vegetarians!
+A below-average area can bring about careless vegetarians!
 Here are a
     couple of tips for picking a decentsite:
 <ol>
     <li>Plant in a sunny area.
 Most vegetables need in any event 6 hours of directdaylight every day.
 There are a couple